-For the Spring 2021 administration, all reporting will be made available in the PearsonAccess Next Reporting system.
+For the Spring 2021 administration, all reporting was made available in the PearsonAccess Next Reporting system.
 This includes Individual Score Reports.
-Historical reports from the FSA-R have been moved to PearsonAccess Next Reporting and the FSA-R will be disabled in June 2021.
+Historical reports from the FSA-R have been moved to PearsonAccess Next Reporting and the FSA-R was disabled in June 2021.